 Recreation and Other Activities at Shenango River Lake

-Aside from offering plenty of good opportunities for catching fish to the most enthusiastic anglers, the Shenango recreation area is also ideal for other types of activities.
+Aside from offering plenty of good opportunities for catching fish to the most enthusiastic anglers, the Shenango recreation area is also ideal for other activities.
 The lake boasts breathtaking scenery, and it’s also legal to swim in it!
 Other than that, the two most well-known activities are boating and camping.

 Are you tired of going after channel catfish and smallmouth bass?
 You can still relish the lake by going boating!
-Just visit the boat ramp located on the coast, and get yourself a nice boat.
+Just visit the boat ramp on the coast, and get yourself a nice boat.
 It’ll be a cruise you’ll never forget!

 Finally, considering the 300 camping grounds surrounding Shenango River Lake, it makes sense that camping is also a crazily popular recreation option.
 The Clark Picnic Ground, for example, is known for its beauty.